nelsonjchen/gauchospace-lasso/README.md

   you go in from the front page of GauchoSpace and it has auto-logged you in.
   I don't see why I have to scroll and click those tinier links at the bottom.
   It is much nicer to have those huge buttons on the left.

+* Fixed left sidebar for course view so you don't lose it when scrolling down.